Exploring Quantum Perceptron and Quantum Neural Network structures with a teacher-student scheme: Conclusions

-These results are in accordance with the recent work \cite{Schuld_Kiloran}, where is it emphasized that the number of times that the data are encoded determines the functions that can be approximated.
+These results are in accordance with the recent work \cite{Schuld_Kiloran}, which shows that the number of times that the data are encoded determines the functions that can be approximated.
 The needed non-linearities in a quantum model can be generated (apart from the measurement) from the encoding gates that are non-linear functions of the input data.
-Moreover, the universal approximation capability of different quantum models has been discussed extensively in \cite{data_re-uploading, schuld2020effect, perezsalinas2021determining, perezsalinas2021qubit}, but it does not provide any information about how well the circuit could perform or how many parameters it needs to approximate a function within a certain error.
-Here the calculation of the average relative entropy for Fig.\ref{fig4}c and Fig. \ref{fig1}b showed that the trainable part of the circuit affects the functions that can be approximated.
+Performing PCA on the probability vectors, we showed that given the encoding, the data can already be separated without further processing.
+Therefore, the performance of a QP is strongly affected by the encoding and the dataset itself.
+Apart from the encoding, the processing plays an important role as well.
+The universal approximation capability of different quantum models has been discussed extensively in \cite{data_re-uploading, schuld2020effect, perezsalinas2021determining, perezsalinas2021qubit}, but it does not provide any information about how well the circuit could perform or how many parameters it needs to approximate a function within a certain error.
+The calculation of the average relative entropy for Fig.\ref{fig4}c and Fig.\ref{fig1}b showed that the trainable part of the circuit affects the functions that can be approximated.
+This effect will be further explored in subsequent research.

-Finally, QML applications are very much interconnected with the data encoding.
-Therefore, we studied the role of the encoding by performing PCA on the probability vectors.
-We showed that dependent on the encoding, the data can already be separated without further processing and that the performance of a QP is strongly affected by the encoding and the data set itself.

 For future work, it will be of great interest to explore different perceptron models and compare their performance with the teacher-student scheme.
 Then, the question arises which perceptron model will be the ideal building block of QNN architectures and how quantum perceptrons could be combined to form a deep QNN.
 Another research direction is to explore other quantum models with no direct analog with classical NN, like the re-uploading model or quantum kernels in general.
 Finally, it would be of great importance to further explore the role of entanglement and encoding in QPs, in their formation to QNNs and in other quantum models.